 • System Faults: 10 breaches

 This serves as a timely reminder of just how important it is to ensure the employees within your organisation have ongoing cyber security training.
 Attack vectors such as phishing emails deliberately target people, as busy staff are all too often tricked into clicking dangerous links or opening malicious attachments.

-To find out how Shearwater’s “Phriendly Phishing” training program can significantly enhance your staff’s cybersecurity preparedness, request a free trial today.
+To find out how Shearwater’s “Phriendly Phishing” training program can significantly enhance your staff’s cybersecurity preparedness, Visit our website for more information.

 ❖ Australia’s 2020 Cyber Security Strategy